glawson6/spring-sse-demo/README.md

 ## Problem Statement
-We have an existing Kafka infrastructure where events are being produced.
+Many companies have an existing Kafka infrastructure where events are being produced.
 Our goal is to set up a system that subscribes to Kafka messages but only processes events relevant to a specific client ID.
 These filtered events should be forwarded to Redis using its Stream API.
 Additionally, we need to establish an HTTP endpoint for Server-Sent Events (SSE) that allows the specified client to receive real-time event updates.